Maria Bertram

 Maria Bertram is a fictional character in Jane Austen's 1814 novel, Mansfield Park.
+She decides to go through with marrying Rushworth, a man she despises, due to his wealth as well as her broken heart, and moves to London.
+She later has an affair with Henry Crawford, and meets her fate as a fallen woman who is exiled from society as "punishment".

-Character
+Character background

-Maria Bertram is the eldest daughter and third child in a wealthy family that owns the large country estate, Mansfield Park.
-Her father, Sir Thomas Bertram, is a baronet.
-She has two older brothers and one sister a year younger than herself.
-She grows up treated with stern distance by her father, kindly ignored by her indolent, self-centred mother, but spoiled and indulged by her Aunt Norris (who seeks to remain ingratiated with the Bertrams).
+Maria Bertram is one of the two daughters of Sir Thomas Bertram, a Member of Parliament who owns the large country estate, Mansfield Park.
+She has a sister named Julia.

+Her father is a baronet.
+She has two older brothers, and a sister one year younger than herself.
+She grows up treated with stern distance by her father, kindly ignored by her indolent, self-centered mother, but spoiled and indulged by her Aunt Norris (who seeks to remain ingratiated with the Bertrams).

 When she is thirteen, her family brings a poor ten year-old cousin, Fanny Price, to live with them.
 She has little interest in Fanny and treats her with condescension, giving Fanny the toys of the least value to herself.
 She mocks Fanny for her ignorance and reports on Fanny's apparent deficiencies to her Aunt Norris.
-When she grows to adulthood, she is considered in the county to be a great beauty, however, her attitude towards Fanny is little improved.
+When she grows to adulthood, she is considered in the neighborhood to be a great beauty.

 Maria and Mr. Rushworth

-When Sir Thomas goes to Antigua to attend to problems on his plantations, Maria, being at the age to marry, is introduced by Aunt Norris to a young man named Mr. Rushworth.
-Although Mr. Rushworth is neither intelligent nor handsome, he does have a large estate of 700 acres and is worth about 12,000 pounds per annum, Maria, eager to escape her parental home, agrees to his proposal (subject to Sir Thomas' approval when he returns to England).
+When Sir Thomas goes to Antigua to attend to problems on his sugar plantation, Maria, being at the age to marry, is introduced by Aunt Norris to a young man named Mr. Rushworth.
+Although Mr. Rushworth is neither intelligent nor handsome, he does have a large estate of 700 acres and is worth about 12,000 pounds per annum, a very substantial income for the time.
+Maria, eager to escape her parental home, agrees to his proposal (subject to Sir Thomas' approval when he returns to England).